mgamio/blog/_posts/2020-10-02-documenting-rest-api-openapi3.markdown

 [https://github.com/mgamio/openapi-springboot.git](https://github.com/mgamio/openapi-springboot.git){:target="_blank"}

 Most of the companies usually follow a [Design-First API](https://amzn.to/3F1ZzwH){:target="_blank"} Strategy using SwaggerHub product for example.
 But the export plugins are not always aligned with the most updated version of OpenAPI.

+Documenting an API facilitates interaction between internal development teams that build different web services for the same product.

 If you are looking for java interview resources, the following [link](https://amzn.to/3kTn02B){:target="_blank"} can help you.